jbaraga/BasicGames/README.md

 ## Basic to Swift Translation

 The primary focus is to duplicate as closely as possible the original game play, logic and I/O. In a few instances, minor output errors are corrected and enhancements are added.
-Many of the programs contain convoluted logic and confusing execution flow; all attempts are made to understand the underlying logic and to duplicate the logic in a more coherent, clear, and modern design.
+Many of the programs contain convoluted logic and confusing execution flow; all attempts are made to understand the underlying logic and to deconstruct the flow of execution in a more coherent, clear, and modern design.
 Custom Swift data structures are used to modularize code and encapsulate data and methods.

 The Swift source code for each game is contained in a Swift class conforming to the BasicGame protocol.